Why I Love Chiang Mai

 We first spent a few nights in Chiang Mai’s Old City, which I recommend if you want to get a good start near the action.
 Nimman Hyemin is well known as more university-friendly and not too far from everything.
 The Riverside seemed like the most romantic part of town and where the pricier hotels could be found as well.
 Either way, it’s well known that Chiang Mai hotels subsidize lower prices in the name of booking commission-rich tours for guests.
 The highlight of our tour experience involves a fabulous day of playing with elephants (not riding).

 I truly love Chiang Mai’s more relaxed atmosphere compared to the in-your-face nature of Bangkok.
 I loved relaxing by the river or stretching out my arms before eating some delicious food but the temples are hard to avoid in Chiang Mai.
 The capital city has nice temples everywhere but Chiang Mai’s really stand out to me.
-Thai Buddhist monks walk around just spots and some temples offer chats to spread their message to visitors from all over.
+Thai Buddhist monks walk around just spots and some temples offer monk chats to spread their message to visitors from all over.
 My only experience was with a young man who was considering leaving the faith, due to all the rules he had to follow.
-Hopefully he made the best decision and is doing well these days!
+Hopefully, he made the best decision and is doing well these days!

 Bicycle and motorbike rentals loom everywhere but are caution-worthy.
 If one trusts their hotelier, ask them for help in this area.
-I mistakenly overpaid for the same crummy bike at the place with expat-run place with all the fancy signs.
+I mistakenly overpaid for the same crummy bike at an expat-run place with all the fancy signs.
 It’s not just the foreigners who’ll rip you off but my experience is to go for the place with rickety signs.
 Aside from that one time getting burned, we’re able to experience more of Chiang Mai via bicycle through the streets and a motorbike ride through up to Doi Suthep and beyond, as I’ll mention in a minute.

 As delightful and exciting it is to play with elephants and going for motorbike rides, I’m a writer and have deadlines to meet while traveling.
 Coffee shops are easy to find and most have Wi-Fi available, as long as you’re buying a coffee or some mango sticky rice.
 Chiang Mai’s abundance of co-working spaces are worth noting because why wouldn’t you want a place that offers good Wi-Fi, free food and snacks in exchange for a couple of dollars per day?
 The co-working spaces and cheap cost of living convinced me why so many digital nomads have chosen this city as a base.